Balance Boards Transform Lives

 4. Encourage Consistency – Caregivers, parents, teachers and community members should use the board regularly to build familiarity and comfort.

-5. Reinforce Positive Use – Praise individuals when they use the board to identify or regulate emotions: “Great job choosing ‘take a break’ when you felt overwhelmed!”
+5. Reinforce Positive Use – Praise individuals when they use the board to identify or regulate feelings: “Great job choosing ‘take a break’ when you felt overwhelmed!”

-The Connection Between Emotional Balance Boards and Social-Emotional Literacy
+The Connection Between Balance Boards and Social-Emotional Literacy

 Social-emotional literacy is the ability to understand, express and manage emotions while building meaningful relationships.
-Emotional balance boards play a key role in developing these skills by:
+Balance boards play a key role in developing these skills by:

-Enhancing Emotional Vocabulary – Individuals learn to label their emotions accurately, helping them communicate more effectively.
+Enhancing Emotion Vocabulary – Individuals learn to label their feelings accurately, helping them communicate more effectively.

 Supporting Conflict Resolution – Instead of acting out, individuals can use the board to express how they feel and identify solutions.